fivenet-app/fivenet/README.md

         - [ ] Create in-game "register" command to get a token with which one can then set their username and password
     - [ ] Livemap
         - [ ] Write a FiveM plugin that writes player positions into our location table
-- [ ] "Content Moderation" access for server admins
-    - [x] Use a list of ESX user groups in the config
-    - [x] Allow them to switch jobs on the fly to always the highest job rank
-    - [ ] Allow them to edit/ delete any user content
 - [ ] "Faction Leader Control Panel" aka "Rector Service"
     - [ ] Permission Editor for the job ranks (Rector)
         - [ ] Can view the permissions